|

 on anti-aging, diabetes, arthritis, glycemic, blood glucose

 and insulin response, in the canine and feline.
+As

 a Non-Profit independent research organization, GRI has no